-- 3.3 The boards should be stored on a firm, clean, level base, off the ground and must be protected from prolonged exposure to sunlight, either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting. - 3.4 Care must be taken when handling the boards to avoid damage and contact with solvents or bitumen products.
-The boards must not be exposed to open flame or other ignition sources.
-Boards that become damaged, soiled or wet should be discarded. - 3.5 The render components should be stored in dry conditions, off the ground and protected from frost at all times.
-Bags of unopened render finish will have a shelf-life of 12 months when stored correctly.
+- 3.3 The slabs should be stored on a firm, clean, level base, off the ground and protected from prolonged exposure to sunlight either by storing opened packs under cover in dry conditions or re-covering with opaque polythene sheeting. - 3.4 Slabs that become damaged, soiled or wet should be discarded. - 3.5 The render components should be stored in dry conditions, off the ground, and protected from frost at all times.
+Bags of unopened render will have a shelf-life of 12 months when stored correctly.
 Damaged, wet or contaminated products should not be used and must be discarded.